openjdk/guide/src/guide/working-with-pull-requests.md

 #. **Integrate your change**

    When you have the required reviews and have made sure all relevant areas have had a chance to look at your change, integrate by entering the command [`/integrate`](https://wiki.openjdk.org/display/SKARA/Pull+Request+Commands#PullRequestCommands-/integrate) in a comment on the PR.
-If you are not yet a [Committer](https://openjdk.org/bylaws#committer) in the [Project](https://openjdk.org/bylaws#project), ask your [Sponsor](https://openjdk.org/bylaws#sponsor) to enter the command [`/sponsor`](https://wiki.openjdk.org/display/SKARA/Pull+Request+Commands#PullRequestCommands-/sponsor) in the PR as well in order for your change to be allowed to be integrated.
+If you are not yet a [Committer](https://openjdk.org/bylaws#committer) in the [Project](https://openjdk.org/bylaws#project), ask your [sponsor](#reviewing-and-sponsoring-a-change) to enter the command [`/sponsor`](https://wiki.openjdk.org/display/SKARA/Pull+Request+Commands#PullRequestCommands-/sponsor) in the PR as well in order for your change to be allowed to be integrated.

 #. **After integration**